 Admission is on a rolling basis; however, all master's students start in the fall semester of the year admitted.
-Ed.S. and Ph.D. students start in either the summer (superintendent license track) or fall (principal license track) of the year admitted.
-Ph.D. students interested in the superintendent license must be accepted into the doctoral program no later than March 1 of each year and indicate when applying that they are interested in earning their superintendent license.
+Ed.S. and Ph.D. students start in either the summer (superintendent license track) or fall (principal/administrative specialist license track) of the year admitted.

-The Master's of Arts and the Master's of Education in PreK–12 Educational Administration prepares teachers to become administrators in public and private school settings.
+The Master's of Education in PreK–12 Educational Administration prepares teachers to become administrators in public and private school settings.
 This is an academically rigorous and experientially intense program where future school leaders are challenged to excel and take their learning and potential to the next level by developing knowledge and understanding of current and developing leadership theories and practices.

-The Master of Arts (M.A.) and the Master of Education (M.Ed.) degree require a minimum of 33 semester hours of graduate coursework at the 60000 level or above.
+The Master of Education (M.Ed.) degree require a minimum of 30 semester hours of graduate coursework at the 60000 level or above.
 A major consisting of 18 or more semester hours in the College of Education, Health, and Human Services is required.
 Master's degree students have six years from the term of first enrollment to complete the program.

 Educational Specialist Degree - Ed.S.

 The Educational Specialist in Educational Administration–K-12 provides continuing educational opportunities for practitioners who wish to hold professional leadership positions such as a director of instruction, a special subject/area coordinator, or a director of staff development.

 Thirty (30) semester hours of planned graduate study beyond the master's degree is required to receive an Educational Specialist degree.